FREQUENTLY ASKED QUESTIONS

 IS THE MASDS A NEW PROGRAM?

-Yes, fairly new.
-The MAS program was approved by the office of the president of the University of California in September, 2015 and admitted their first cohort in Fall 2016.
-Applications for Fall 2021 are due on or before March 1, 2021.
+The MASDS program was approved by the office of the president of the University of California in September, 2015 and admitted their first cohort in Fall 2016.
+Applications for Fall 2023 are due on or before March 1, 2023.
 The review will take place shortly after and depending on the volume of applications received, decisions may be released in early April.

 WHAT OTHER PROGRAMS DOES THE DEPARTMENT OF STATISTICS OFFER?

-The UCLA Department of Statistics offers an undergraduate major and minor in Statistics, a Masters of Statistics, a PhD program, and now the new Master of Applied Statistics (MAS) program.
+The UCLA Department of Statistics & Data Science offers an undergraduate major and minor in Statistics & Data Science, a Masters of Statistics & Data Science, a PhD program, and the Master of Applied Statistics & Data Science (MASDS) program.

-HOW MANY STUDENTS ARE ENROLLED IN THE MAS PROGRAM?
+HOW MANY STUDENTS ARE ENROLLED IN THE MASDS PROGRAM?

-Each cohort of the MAS program will be limited to at most 35 students.
+Each cohort of the MASDS program at most is 35-40 students.

 HOW LONG IS THE PROGRAM?